Parents as Teachers

 Emily Spence, Program Manager

 Emily started in the PAT program as a mother of twins and became a parent educator in 1998.
 She has a Bachelor of Arts in Psychology and a Masters in Special Education.
 Emily is co-founder of Bristol Warren Thrive by Five and Beyond, a network of professionals working with children and families.
-She is a member of the Friends Board of Directors for the Rogers Free Library, and serves on the Board of the RI Association for Infant Mental Health.
+She is a member of both the Friends Board of Directors for the Rogers Free Library and the Bristol Prevention Coalition.

 Kathleen Boylan, Parent Educator